-3.1 Political Empowerment of Women
+3.1 | Political Empowerment

-PM Sheikh Hasina received loud appreciation in home and abroad for astonishing success in promoting women in the political field.
+Bangladesh received loud appreciation in home and abroad for astonishing success in promoting women in the political field.
 In 2011, her government Increased the number of women reserve seats to 50 from 45.
 Current Bangladesh parliament has 70 women members, which is 20 percent of the total 350 seats.
 Women member was 12.7 percent in 1990.
 Bangladesh is the only country in South Asia which has a woman prime minister and leader of the House, woman leader of the opposition, woman speaker and deputy leader of the house.
-Bangladesh won Women in Parliament (WIP) Award for regional leadership in the South and Southeast Asia category for closing gap in politics.
+Bangladesh won Women in

+Parliament (WIP) Award for regional leadership in the South and Southeast Asia category for closing gap in politics.

 The Local Government Second Amendment Act 1997 passed by PM Hasina-led government is seen as a milestone towards ensuring women's equal access and increased participation in local level governance.
 This amendment provided direct elections to reserved seats for women in local level elections.
 Her government has introduced a post of female vice-chairman for each Upazila (sud-division) bringing an amendment to Upazila Parisad Act.

-Women hold 50 reserve seats in Bangladesh National Parliament Current parliament has 70 women members which is 20% of total seat
+Women hold 50 reserve seats in Bangladesh National Parliament Current

+parliament has

+70 women

+members

+which is 20% of

+total seat

 13,500 elected female members are working in different tiers of local government Bangladesh

 won the Women inParliament Award in

 the South and Southeast

 Asia categories for

 closing gender gap

 in politics.

-3.2 | Women in Civil Administration

-In the past decade, increased participation of women is visible and they are in different tiers of the civil administration.
+3.2 | Women in Civil Administration In the past decade, increased participation of women is visible and they are in different tiers of the civil administration.
 About 1,100 women are now working in the civil service.
 Women are playing the role District Commissioner (DC) in 6 districts out of total 64.
 Among 206 Additional District Commissioners (ADCs), 16 are women.
 One hundred and six women hold the post of Upazila Nirbahi Officer (UNO) at the sub-district level administrative unit, out of total 491 units.
 Currently 10 women are acting as Secretary at different ministries which is 13 percent of total number of secretaries.
-Number of women employees in government jobs increased to 378,354 in 2015 from 227,114 in 2009. top administration positions- secretaries, additional secretaries, joint secretaries, deputy commissioners, top positions of police, armed forces and UN peacekeepers, are all indicators of advancing women's empowerment.
-Many of these have been possible due to a reserve quota created by this government for women employment at every level of administration.
+Number of women employees in government jobs increased to 378,354 in 2015 from 227,114 in 2009. top administration positions-secretaries, additional secretaries, joint secretaries, deputy commissioners, top positions of police, armed forces and UN peacekeepers, are all indicators of advancing women's empowerment.

-3.3 Increased Participation in Sports

-Bangladesh boasts of women participation in athletics, swimming, shooting, etc. The Ministry of Youth and Sports is ensuring participation of female in sports.
-Sports associations offer incentives and special training to women participants.
+3.3 | Increased Participation in Sports In the recent years, Bangladesh has got acclamation for women's participation and success in different sports i.e. athletics, swimming, shooting, etc. Sports associations offer incentives and special training to women participants.
 The women's cricket in Bangladesh has travelled a long distance since the team's inception in 2007.
-Women's Under 16 football team recently qualified for the Asian Football Confederation Championship.
+The women cricket team earned their place in the cricket history by bringing Bangladesh's first international trophy namely the Women's T20 Asia Cup in 2018.
+Women's Under 16 football team recently qualifi-ed for the Asian Football Confederation Championship.
 Athlete Mabia Akter Simanto won gold in 63kg weightlifting category at the 2016 South Asia Games.
 She also won gold in 63 kg during Commonwealth Youth competition.
-Another woman athlete Mahfuza Khatun Shila became the first ever female swimmer from the country to clinch a South Asian Games gold medal in 100 metre breaststroke.
-Government has established women sports complexes, where women footballers, cricketers, athletes. volleyball swimmers, gymnasts are players, groomed.
+Another woman athlete Mahfuza Khatun Shila became the ¬first ever female swimmer from the country to clinch a South Asian Games gold medal in 100 metre breaststroke.
+Government has established women sports complexes, where athletes. footballers. women cricketers. volleyball players, swimmers, gymnasts are being groomed.